kerry-he/qics/docs/source/index.rst

 :math:`P_g(X, Y)=X^{1/2} g(X^{-1/2} Y X^{-1/2}) X^{1/2}` is the non-commutative or
 operator perspective.

-The full list of supported cones can be found :doc:`here</api/cones>`.
+The full list of supported cones can be found :ref:`here<reference cones>`.

 Features